java-wanted/jupik/06-collections/COLLECTIONS.md

   If so, elements of the i-th list must be redistributed in accord with them new positioin, either i-th or double i-th.

+### Collection

+There are some questions about collections above

+- Why operations to manage elements of HashSet with an index are not provided?

+- Is it granted that elements are kept in HashSet in the order they was added?

+- What does happen if the operation equals of the class Car is overrided but the operation hashCode is not?

+- What does happen if the hash code will be constant, e.g. 1?
+What would the behaviour the HashSet be?

+- Why has the new interace Set been declared?
+Why does not the HashSet implement the interface List?

+There is an issue:

+- There are similar operations in both List and Set interfaces: add, remove, clear and size

+- Move this operation into the new interface Collection and extend List and Set from it.